How to Care for Newborn Umbilical Cord at Home

 4. Prevent Diaper Rubbing

-Many newborn diapers have a small cutout at the front that keeps the cord exposed.
-If yours is not designed this way, simply fold the front of the diaper to keep it from touching the area.
+Many newborn diapers have a small cutout at the front to keep the cord exposed.
+If your diaper does not have this feature, fold the top of the diaper down to avoid friction.

 5. Check the Area Daily